maprihoda/given_when_then/README.md

     end

-When you run the test with -fs, then in case of success you get a nicely formatted output:
+When you run the test with the -fs option, then in the case of success you get'll a nicely formatted output:

     Signing up
       Given there is a guest user